actuallyaridan/chirp/README.md

 You can freely made copies of Chirp and use Chirps code as a base for your procject.
 However, in order to be cool, please follow these guidelines:

-• Rebrand your project: Please refer to use any Chirp branding in your project
+• Rebrand your project: Please refrain from uisng any Chirp branding in your project

 • Credit us: You should provide credit to the people who have contibuted to this project, or link this repo